 In his dark, intricate sculptures, Dan twists natural forms through mechanical intervention, presenting an industrial version of life.
 With subjects ranging from botanical scenes to skulls, butterflies, graffiti lettering and figurative works, his diverse portfolio of 3D and 2D art is a favourite amongst our collectors.
-His new Ace High series explores the historic meanings of playing cards, fusing his contemporary style with a little dark magic.

 A former engineer, Dan hit the headlines in 2014, when he was featured in a range of national newspapers, magazines and TV programmes, including BBC News at Six.
 He is inspired by the sculptures found in churches and cathedrals around the world, particularly the over-the-top Baroque styling of the Italian sculptor and architect Gian Lorenzo Bernini.
 Nature also influences his art, with many pieces featuring flowers, insects and birds.

 For his original 3D sculptures, Dan experiments with colours, finishes and textures.
 These include crushed glass, gold and silver leaf, marble, bronze and glass diamonds.
 His experience as an engineer allows him to construct concepts as physical creations.
 Constant research, development and experimentation with methods and materials, coupled with his ability to blend thematic elements, results in work that is simultaneously stylistically distinct and ever-evolving.

 A common motif in his work is the hummingbird.
 Dan explains: "I use these a lot in my work and see them as one of the most delicate and beautiful things in nature.
 Nature has never taken from us, yet we have exploited nature's generosity.
 For me, this hummingbird symbolises how fragile the natural world is; yet with some hard work, we can fix things."